dvon/cgbk/lessons/JavaScript (Part 2).md

 readFiles(fileNames, printResponses);
 ~~~

-*Hint:  You can use an immediate function any time you need to
+*Hint:  One approach to solving this problem would be to put an
-limit the scope of a variable.
-My solution for this exercise
+immediate function inside a loop, in order to limit the scope of
-uses an immediate function within a loop, an idea illustrated
+variables declared within that function to just the code within
-by the example below.*
+the loop, as shown here.*

 ~~~javascript
 j = 1;